dsyer/presos/decks/microservice-security.md

 ## So what's wrong with that?

 * Nothing, but...
+* No separation of client app from user authentication
+* Coarse grained authorization (all tokens activate all resources) - but see Token Relay (later)
 * It's not a "standard" (but there are ready made implementations)
 * For user authentication, need to collect user credentials in app
-* No separation of client app from user authentication
 * Not optimal for large composite system

 ## OAuth2 Key Features